MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride.md

 # Windows.Graphics.Display.BrightnessOverride

 ## -description

-Overrides the screen brightness level setting on a device.
-This API provides the ability to have per-application brightness control on devices that support controllable brightness.
+**BrightnessOverride** allows your application to override the screen brightness level that's set for the device.
+With this API, you can have per-application brightness controls on devices that support controllable brightness.

-Use the BrightnessOverride object to override the user's brightness level setting temporarily or permanently.
+You can use **BrightnessOverride** to override the user's brightness level setting either temporarily or permanently.

+> [!NOTE]
+> When you first retrieve an initialized **BrightnessOverride** object from [GetDefaultForSystem](/uwp/api/windows.graphics.display.brightnessoverride.getdefaultforsystem) or from [GetForCurrentView](/uwp/api/windows.graphics.display.brightnessoverride.getforcurrentview), the value of that object's **BrightnessLevel** property is undefined (the value doesn't, for example, represent the current system brightness level).
+You need to first call [**SetBrightnessLevel**](/uwp/api/windows.graphics.display.brightnessoverride.setbrightnesslevel?view=winrt-19041) to set a brightness level.

 ## -remarks